-This nourishing Miso Noodle Soup with Tofu is a perfect soup for when you’re feeling under the weather.
-Many people, at least here in the U.S., think of chicken noodle soup as the soup to sip on when your not feeling well, but miso noodle soup is even better for you.
+This nourishing vegan Miso Noodle Soup with Tofu is another great addition and perfect when you’re feeling under the weather.
+Many people, at least here in the U.S., think of chicken noodle soup as the soup to sip on when you are not feeling well, but miso noodle soup is even better for you!

-Miso is an immune systems best friend.
+Miso is an immune system’s best friend.
 The fermenting process is what makes it so valuable to a healthy diet.
-Fermented foods are flourishing with healthy bacteria which help support and aid the digestive track.
-It’s also abundant with anti-oxidants, essential minerals and healthy proteins.
+Fermented foods are flourishing with healthy bacteria which help support and aid the digestive tract.
+It’s also abundant with antioxidants, essential minerals and healthy proteins.

 So whether you’re feeling great or under the weather this miso noodle soup is a great vegan soup to have on the meal rotation.
 Find out more about the health benefits and concerns of Miso.

-Miso: When choosing miso, go with your favorite type.
+When choosing miso, go with your favorite type.
 I’ve used white miso here, but yellow and red miso would be great too (even a combo of miso paste works).
 It depends entirely on what you prefer.
 White miso is the mellowest, yellow miso is a little bolder, and red miso is the boldest of them all.
 Here’s a nice guide from The Kitchn on ‘What’s the Best Type of Miso for Miso Soup‘.
 I personally love them all!
-FYI: To keep the nutritional integrity of the miso intact it should never be boiled.
-It won’t lose its flavor if you do but it will harm the healthful benefits.
-Always gently warm miso in liquid over medium – low heat.
-We want to keep the healthy bacteria intact.

 - Cook the noodles according to package directions.